GoogleContainerTools/kaniko/README.md

 #### --insecure-registry

-Set this flag to use plain HTTP requests when accessing a registry.
+You can set `--insecure-registry <registry-name>` to use plain HTTP requests when accessing the specified registry.
 It is supposed to be used for testing purposes only and should not be used in production!
 You can set it multiple times for multiple registries.

 #### --label